Lie algebroid modules and representations up to homotopy

-for each $k$, then we obtain an isomorphism $\cB \iso \pi_\cM^* \cE$.
+for each $i$, we obtain an isomorphism $\cB \iso \pi_\cM^* \cE$.
 Thus we have the following structure theorem: \begin{thm} Let $\cB$ be a vector bundle over $\cM$, and let $\cE \to M$ be the standard graded vector bundle associated to $\cB$.
 Then $\cB$ is noncanonically isomorphic to $\pi_\cM^*(\cE)$. \end{thm}

 The statement of Theorem \ref{thm:structure} can be strengthened slightly.
-We have described a specific procedure for constructing isomorphisms from $\cB$ to $\pi_\cM^*(\cE)$, and we would like to characterize the isomorphisms that arise from this procedure.
+We have described a specific procedure for constructing isomorphisms from $\cB$ to $\pi_\cM^*(\cE)$, and we would like to characterize the isomorphisms that arise from this procedure, as well as to describe the difference between any two such isomorphisms.
 To address this issue, we first make the observation that $0_\cM^* \cB = \cE$ is canonically isomorphic to $0_\cM^* \pi_\cM^* \cE$, since $\pi_\cM \circ 0_\cM = \id_M$.
-Any isomorphism $\Theta: \cB \to \pi_\cM^*(\cE)$ obtained via splittings of \eqref{eqn:sesbk} is such that the following diagram commutes:
+The isomorphisms $\Theta: \cB \to \pi_\cM^*(\cE)$ obtained via splittings of \eqref{eqn:sesbk} are those that are filtration-preserving, and such isomorphisms satisfy the property that the following diagram commutes:

 Here, the vertical maps are the natural maps associated to pullback bundles.